slack-samples/deno-github-functions/README.md

 $ slack external-auth add
 ```

+To access repositories in an organization from a workflow, also grant access to
+the organization when authorizing your OAuth app.

 After you've added your authentication, you'll need to assign it to the
 `#/workflows/create_new_issue_workflow` workflow using the following command: